A Unified Heterogeneous Implementation of Numerical Atomic Orbitals-Based Real-Time TDDFT within the ABACUS Package: Theory and Computational Approach

 A critical distinction in RT-TDDFT, compared to conventional KSDFT, lies in the evaluation of the energy-density matrix $E_{\mu\nu}$.
 In ground-state calculations, the EDM element at a given $\bm{k}$-point is constructed from the occupied Kohn-Sham eigenstates as \cite{SIESTA_2002}

 where $\varepsilon_{n\bm{k}}$ are the eigenvalues of the Hamiltonian.
+Then, the real-space EDM is obtained via a Fourier transform:

 However, in RT-TDDFT, the time-dependent wavefunctions $\psi_{n\bm{k}}(t)$ are generally not eigenstates of the instantaneous Hamiltonian $H_{\bm{k}}(t)$.
 Consequently, the above spectral decomposition is no longer valid.
 Instead, the EDM must be computed directly from the fundamental definition (in matrix form) \cite{SIESTA_2002}:

 This expression ensures that the force remains consistent with the variational principle even for non-stationary states.
-Because this computation involves explicit matrix multiplications and inversions rather than a simple sum over precomputed eigenvalues (which are obtained via the SCF procedure), it constitutes a computational hotspot in RT-TDDFT workflows.
+As demonstrated by Ojanperä \textit{et al.} \cite{jcp.1.3700800}, relying on the ground-state approximation, known as the incomplete basis set corrected (IBSC) force, for nonadiabatic processes causes unsatisfactory total energy drifts.
+Therefore, evaluating the exact EDM via the equation above is essential for numerical stability.
+Because this computation involves explicit matrix multiplications and inversions rather than a simple sum over precomputed eigenvalues (which are obtained via the KSDFT SCF procedure), it constitutes a computational hotspot in RT-TDDFT workflows.
 In the heterogeneous implementation, this EDM construction pipeline, along with all other FFT-based and grid-based force components (e.g., the local part of the Hellmann-Feynman and Pulay forces), has been fully GPU-accelerated.

+It is also worth noting that a strictly rigorous derivation of Ehrenfest dynamics from the quantum-classical action principle yields an additional momentum-conserving force term $\bm{F}^{\mathrm{MC}}_I$ associated with the moving spatial gauge \cite{jcp.1.3700800}.
+Analogous to the energy-density matrix $E_{\mu\nu}(\bm{R})$ used for the nonorthogonality force, we define a velocity-density matrix (VDM) to capture the nonlocal velocity coupling.
+In $\bm{k}$-space, the VDM is constructed as